Note: My Web pages are best viewed with style sheets enabled.

 - When I give my name at the reservation desk, I tell them "Ross".
 I am Mr. Ross, not merely Ross.
 Not only am I possibly three times as old as the service staff (definitely at least twice as old), but I am also paying their wages when I pay for my meal.
 I deserve respect instead of familiarity.
 (At one restaurant, when asked for my first name, I said "Mister".)
 Similarly, unless I am a frequent diner there, I really do not need the name of my waiter.

 The worst is when a waiter reads my name from my credit card and calls me "Dave".
 I am David.
 That is what is on the credit card.
-Those who really know never me call me Dave.
+Those who really know me never me call me Dave.
 I am not Dave to anyone.
 Sometimes, I ignore someone who calls me Dave.
 For a waiter with this very mistaken level of familiarity, I sometimes leave a 5¢ tip.
 I would leave nothing, but I don't want the waiter to think I forgot.

 The service staff in a restaurant — or in a store or hotel — are employees of a business.
 They are not my friends.
 (I have started addressing some of my doctors by their first names because they address me by mine.)

-- My wife's problem (see immediately above) is actually quite common.
+- My wife's problems (see immediately above) are actually quite common.
 This means that menus should have some entrée and dessert selections that have neither milk products, nuts, nor seeds.
 For several meals while traveling by train, Evelyn went without dessert because every item on the menu had either whipped cream, ice cream, or nuts.
 On the train from Toronto to Montréal, she could not eat half the poor breakfast for the same reason.

 - Despite the fact that a restaurant has a self-service buffet (as is common for breakfast in hotels), the staff should ensure that salt, pepper, and sugar are at each table.
 For breakfast, cream is also necessary.
 If utensils are not available at the buffet, the staff should ensure that there are enough place settings at each table.
 Most important, the buffet itself must be kept fully stocked with food during the posted hours of operation.
 During breakfast, there is absolutely no excuse for self-service coffee to be empty or cold.

 - Both my wife and I like shrimp very much.
-When served as a "finger food" &mdash fried or in a shrimp cocktail — leaving the shell on the tail makes sense.
+When served as a "finger food" — fried or in a shrimp cocktail — leaving the shell on the tail makes sense.
 The tail then serves as a very good handle.
 However, when served in a salad or in an entrée with a lot of sauce, leaving the shell on the tail is stupid.
 Either we have to get our hands very messy, or else we have to leave part of an expensive meal uneaten.
 I cook shrimp at home, usually buying raw shrimp with the shell.
 It's not really hard to remove the ENTIRE shell, even from the tail, before cooking.

 - Yes, I'm overweight, as are many, many other persons.
 That is why I prefer a table instead of a booth in a restaurant.
 But in some restaurants, tables are very few or even non-existent.